Kenny Atkinson

 Kenneth Neil Atkinson (born June 2, 1967) is an American professional basketball coach and former player who is the head coach for the Cleveland Cavaliers of the National Basketball Association (NBA).
 He was previously the head coach of the Brooklyn Nets from 2016 to 2020.
 Atkinson was born in Northport, New York and played college basketball for University of Richmond leading the Spiders team to an appearance in the 1988 NCAA Division I tournament.

 Playing career

 Atkinson averaged 18.9 points per game during his senior season at Richmond and played professionally in the Continental Basketball Association (CBA) and United States Basketball League (USBL) from 1990 to 1992.
 He then went to play in Italy, France, Germany, Spain, and the Netherlands from 1993 to 2004.
 He had tryouts with several NBA teams, including the New York Knicks, in the summer of 1991.

 He was inducted into the Suffolk Sports Hall of Fame in 2020.

+Coaching career

-NBA coaching career
+Assistant coaching (2004–2016)

+Atkinson began his coaching career in 2004 as an assistant coach and director of player development for Paris Basket Racing.
+He held the same position with the Georgia men's national basketball team in the summer of 2006.

-Atkinson joined the New York Knicks coaching staff as an assistant coach under Mike D'Antoni on August 6, 2008.
+Atkinson was the director of player development for the Houston Rockets during the 2007-08 season.
+He joined the New York Knicks coaching staff as an assistant coach under Mike D'Antoni on August 6, 2008.

-In 2012, after four seasons with the Knicks, he joined the Atlanta Hawks coaching staff under Mike Budenholzer.
+In 2012, he joined the Atlanta Hawks coaching staff under Larry Drew.
+He was retained by Drew's successor, Mike Budenholzer.
 On April 17, 2016, it was announced that Atkinson would become the head coach of the Brooklyn Nets, beginning after the Hawks' postseason ended.